Zyperior/Project-Phonebook/readme.txt

 Our phonebook is a user friendly program for storing your contacts phonenumbers.
-The Gui is lightweight and blazingly fast with minimal clutter.
+The Gui is lightweight and blazing fast with minimal clutter.
 The program stores and loads categories separately.
 As you might for example want to separate your personal life from work.